zarubond/QVR/README.md

 # QVR
-Virtual reality support for Qt framework
+Virtual reality support for Qt framework.

+Supports GNU/Linux, Sailfish OS, Google Android (probably others)

     This program is free software: you can redistribute it and/or modify